This DIY activated charcoal salt scrub recipe uses sea salt, coconut oil and essential oils to help exfiliate, cleanse and moisturize skin.

 - Activated Charcoal Face Mask

 All of these recipes, including the one I’m sharing today, contain only natural ingredients and include several different essential oils.

-Today’s charcoal salt scrub recipe contains ingredients that will leave your skin feeling smooth, nourished and moisturized.
-The sea salt scrubs away dead skin while the charcoal and the oils both clean and detoxify, while helping you achieve a nice balance to your skin.
+Today’s charcoal salt scrub recipe contains ingredients that will leave your skin feeling smooth and moisturized.
+The sea salt scrubs away dead skin while the charcoal cleanses.

 DIY Skin Smoothing Charcoal Salt Scrub

 - Add the sea salt to a large mixing bowl.
 Check the salt thoroughly for any lumps and push them with the back of a spoon to break them down.

 - Measure out the coconut oil and and add to the salt in the mixing bowl.
 Use a rubber spatula or a whisk to blend together really well.
 You want to be sure to get all of the salt is wet with coconut oil.
 It should be all dampened, but not soaking wet.

 - Next, you can add in your essential oils.
 The frankincense oil and lavender oil are both thinner, so add the drops carefully.
 The myrrh oil, on the other hand, is the opposite.
 I only use myrrh oil occasionally, and sometimes I can barely get my lid off because it has stuck.
 Myrrh essential oil is a thick resin and it may help to take the orifice out of the bottle and use a dropper to get the right amount out if you're struggling to get the drops from the bottle.
 Mix the essential oils well into the salt blend and be sure the myrrh oil is evenly dispersed.
 It will color the salt a bit, which helps you tell when it’s blended in well enough.